biya-coin/biyaliquid-docs/.gitbook/defi/tokens/inj-coin.md

 #### 6. Backing Collateral for Derivatives

-BIYA can be utilized as an alternative to stablecoins as margin and collateral for Biyachain's derivatives markets.
+BIYA can be utilized as an alternative to stablecoins as margin and collateral for Biya Chain's derivatives markets.
 In some derivative markets, BIYA can also be used as backing collateral for insurance pool staking, where stakers can earn interest on their locked tokens.